Fectnho/Fectnho/README.md

 # Fernanda Coutinho

-Graduated in Production Engineering, Database Technologist.
+Graduated in Production Engineering and Database Technology.
-I work in the quality and Lean area contributing to the continuous improvement of processes.
+I work in the quality and Lean management areas, contributing to the continuous improvement of processes

 Some hobbies are trekking, spending time with my family and traveling 🥾🌍💚